Zákony vlka

-Zákony vlka is a Czech television series that is scheduled to airs in 2023.
+Zákony vlka (The Laws of the Wolf) is a Czech television series that airs in 2023.
 It is directed by Marek Najbrt.
 It starrs Stanislav Majer as former criminal Robert Černý who is released from prison and assumes identity of a policeman in village in Brdy.
 First episode is to air on 18 March 2023 on Prima and its streaming service Prima+.
 Lucie Kršáková stated on 20 February 2023 that season 2 is in development.
+Season 2 is set to start broadcast on 16 September 2023 replacing Eliška a Damián in prime time.
+The series was renewed for season 3.

 Plot

 Thief Robert Černý gets early release from prison.
 Coincidence brings him to the other side of the law.
 He finds himself in a remote village near border, with which he is connected not only by his fateful relationship with Sára but also by unresolved issues from the past.